XiaomiFirmwareUpdater/xiaomi_uranus_chatbot/README.md

 - [miui-updates-tracker](https://github.com/XiaomiFirmwareUpdater/miui-updates-tracker)
 - [xiaomifirmwareupdater.github.io](https://github.com/XiaomiFirmwareUpdater/xiaomifirmwareupdater.github.io)

-However, [the telegram bot](https://t.me/XiaomiGeeksBot) may contian some other features that are not available in this code, like Admin module.
+However, [the telegram bot](https://t.me/XiaomiGeeksBot) may contain some other features that are not available in this code, like the Admins module.

 ### Running this bot on your own:

 - Make sure you have python3.6+ installed.
-- Install required libs.
+- Install the required libs.
 ```
 pip3 install -r requirements.txt
 ```